PET HEALTH

 Causes of sudden onset limping

-If your dog is suddenly limping it may be caused by:1
+If your dog is suddenly limping, it could be due to:1

-• Leg injury or trauma: If your dog is limping after playing, they may have broken a bone, injured a ligament, or damaged a joint in their legs and hips.
+• Leg injury, sprain, or trauma: If your dog is limping after playing, they may have broken a bone, injured a ligament, or damaged a joint in their leg(s) and/or hip(s).

 Causes of gradual onset limping

-If your dog has developed a limp over time it may have been brought on by a disease or a chronic condition.
-Here are a few potential reasons that a limp may develop:
+If your dog’s limp has developed slowly over time, it may have been brought on by a disease or chronic condition.
+Here are a few potential reasons why a limp may develop:1

-• Bone disease: Conditions such as hypertrophic osteodystrophy or some cancers can make walking painful.
-1
+• Bone disease: Conditions like hypertrophic osteodystrophy or some cancers in dogs can make movement painful.

-• Joint disease: Hip dysplasia and other degenerative conditions affect the bones and cartilage in the hip joint.
+• Joint disease: Issues like hip dysplasia and other degenerative joint conditions affect the bones and cartilage in the hip joint.
 These conditions can cause gradual onset limping as they worsen.

-• Osteoarthritis: This is the inflammation of one or more joints, which can cause pain or even a limp.
+• Osteoarthritis: This condition involves the inflammation of one or more joints, which can lead to pain, stiffness, and limping as the osteoarthritis progresses.

-Other Things To Look for if Your Dog Is Limping
+Other Signs To Look for if Your Dog Is Limping

 In addition to identifying whether a limp is sudden or gradual, there are other questions to ask yourself: 1